zendframework/zf2-documentation/docs/languages/en/modules/zend.mvc.mvc-event.rst

 The following classes are listening to this event (they are sorted from higher priority to lower priority):

-1. ``Zend\Mvc\ModuleRouteListener`` / priority: 1 / method: ``onRoute`` / itself triggers: none => this listener determines if the module namespace should be prepended to the controller name.
+1. ``Zend\Mvc\ModuleRouteListener`` / priority: 1 / method called: ``onRoute`` / itself triggers: none => this listener determines if the module namespace should be prepended to the controller name.
 This is the case if the route match contains a parameter key matching the MODULE_NAMESPACE constant.
-2. ``Zend\Mvc\RouteListener`` / priority: 1 / method: ``onRoute`` / itself triggers: MvcEvent::EVENT_DISPATCH_ERROR (if no route is matched) => tries to match the request to the router and return a RouteMatch object.
+2. ``Zend\Mvc\RouteListener`` / priority: 1 / method called: ``onRoute`` / itself triggers: MvcEvent::EVENT_DISPATCH_ERROR (if no route is matched) => tries to match the request to the router and return a RouteMatch object.

 Triggerers